f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab2.rst

   in a container.

-- Define the **Service** resource: this is an abstraction which defines a logical set of pods and a policy by which to access them.
-Expose the service on a port on each node of the cluster (the same port on each node).
+- Define the **Service** resource: this is an abstraction which defines a logical set of pods and a policy by which to access them, and exposes the service on a port on each node of the cluster (the same port on each node).
 You’ll be able to contact the service on any <NodeIP>:NodePort address.
 When you set the type field to "NodePort", the master will allocate a port from a